Rodina-710/Project_Sales-Forecasting-and-Optimization_DEPI/README.md

 The application is particularly useful for retail operations involving dairy and similar products where accurate demand forecasting and inventory control are essential.

+📦 Model File Notice
+Important:
+The required machine learning model file sales_multi_model.pkl is included in a compressed archive named Models.zip.

+Please make sure to:

+Download the Models.zip file from the project repository.

+Extract the contents.

+Move the sales_multi_model.pkl file into the project’s root directory (same folder as server2.py).

+The application will not run without this model file properly placed.
 🔧 Features
 🌾 Input-Based Prediction: Predicts sales quantity and expected revenue based on customizable inputs like land size, number of cows, farm size, product ID, and pricing.